Skip to content

 yarn backstage-cli versions:bump

-War story: A team once spent three days debugging a catalog ingestion failure.
-The backend was on Backstage 1.18, but someone had manually upgraded @backstage/plugin-catalog-backend to 1.21 to get a new feature.
-The schema migrations were incompatible.
-The fix took five minutes once they ran versions:check---the mismatch was immediately obvious.
-The lesson: never upgrade individual @backstage/* packages.
-Always bump them together.
+War story: An enterprise team once spent three full days debugging a mysterious catalog ingestion failure.
+The core backend was running Backstage 1.18, but a junior developer had manually upgraded @backstage/plugin-catalog-backend to 1.21 via npm to access a newly released feature.
+The underlying schema migrations were entirely incompatible, causing silent database deadlocks.
+The fix took exactly five minutes once they ran versions:check, which immediately flagged the drift.
+The lesson is absolute: never upgrade individual packages.
+Always bump them as a unified release.

 app-config.yaml # Base config (committed to git)